Dániel Berzsenyi: Scientific era

 Berzsenyi spent most of his time on sciences, the numerous essays show this.
 He published "A versformákról" (About versifications).
 Between 1829 and 1834, he wrote "Kriticai levelek" (Critical letters) as well.
 In 1830 he became the first provincial member of the Hungarian Academy of Sciences.
 His inaugural was published in 1833 with the title "Poetai harmonistica" (Poetical harmony).
 In this essay he favored the aesthetic thesis of classicism over those of romanticism: the main regularity in the world is the harmony.
 In 1833, he also wrote "A magyarországi mezei szorgalom némely akadályairul" (in modern English: About some obstacles of farming in Hungary).

 In the last years of his life, he ailed almost all the time: he cured himself in Balatonfüred and the medicinal baths of Buda.
 He often attended the conferences of the Tudós társaság (roughly: Scientific group) and planned to move to the capital), but couldn't finish this plan.

+Death and legacy

-He died on 24 February 1836 in Nikla.
+Berzsenyi died on 24 February 1836 in Nikla, where his home still stands.
 Kölcsey's expiatory memorial heroic was read by Michael Helmeczy on the Academy.
+In 1920, a Budapest secondary school was renamed Berzsenyi Dániel Gimnázium in his honor.
+One of his great-great-grandchildren was the Hungarian-American mathematician George Berzsenyi (1938–2026).